Class: Lumberjack::Logger

 This method returns an undefined value.

 Remove a tag from the current tag context.
-If this is called inside a block to a call to ‘tag`, the tags will only be removed for the duration of that block.
+If this is called inside a tag context, the tags will only be removed for the duration of that block.
 Otherwise they will be removed from the global tags.

 Parameters: